MarcBS/Ego-Object_Discovery/README.md

 	If you want to use the CNN features [7] extraction:
 		- Install Caffe: http://caffe.berkeleyvision.org/
+		- Configure installation path in loadParameters.m
 		- Download the "bvlc_reference_caffenet.caffemodel" network model.
-		- Configure installation path in loadParameters.m
+		- Copy network model into Object_Discovery/Caffe Src/bvlc_reference_caffenet

 Explanation and additional features: